 Setting up the Scheduler (cron job)

-This allows to keep the Antispam Blacklist automatically up to date or to send Users reminder emails when they have unread messages for example… See Scheduled Tasks Reference for a list of available tasks to be scheduled.
+This allows to properly maintain and prune the large database tables, to keep the Antispam Blacklist automatically up to date or to send Users reminder emails when they have unread messages for example… See Scheduled Tasks Reference for a list of available tasks to be scheduled.

 Now, b2evolution is written in PHP, which means it cannot actually wake up all by itself.
 It needs the operating system waking it up.
 This is typically done with what is called a "cron job".